 Located on the north side of Jacksonville, nestled along the river, is the historic Kingsley Plantation.
-Filled with rich history, this preserve is a great place to take the kids.
+Filled with rich history, this preserve is a great place National Park site in North Florida to take the kids for a visit.

 Kingsley Plantation is part of the Timucuan Ecological & Historic Preserve and is free to visit.
 Begin your trip with a stop at the visitor center.
 Kids can pick up a Junior Ranger book at no charge and it has lots of fun activities you can complete while you explore the grounds.